Singham Again: Theatrical

 Singham Again was released worldwide on 1 November 2024, coinciding with Diwali in standard and IMAX formats.
 The film was originally scheduled to release on 15 August 2024, coinciding Independence Day, but was postponed due to unfinished post-production work.
 The international distribution rights were acquired by Phars Films.
 The film was granted a U/A (parental guidance) classification by the Central Board of Film Certification after 7.12 minutes were edited.

 The film was banned in Saudi Arabia due to its portrayal of a "religious conflict" and Hindu-Muslim tensions.
 Its release clashed with the film Bhool Bhulaiyaa 3.

 Home media

 The digital streaming rights of the film were acquired by Amazon Prime Video for ₹130 crore.
 The film began streaming on the platform from 27 December 2024.

 Reception

 Box-office

-Singham Again made ₹43.70 crore on opening day and weekend total nett of ₹125 crore on its opening weekend.
+Singham Again made ₹43.70 crore on opening day and a total of ₹125 crore on its opening weekend.
 As of 28 November 2024, the film has grossed ₹316.45 crore in India and ₹73.19 crore internationally, bringing its total worldwide gross to ₹367−389.64 crore.